• “the stand out criminal barrister of his generation, particularly in corporate and white-collar crime” Legal 500 2025

 • Private Prosecutions

-Tom currently acts for a family of property developers, and a large property development company, defending allegations of fraud arising from a multi-million pound joint venture dispute, against the background of complex civil litigation.
+He recently secured the acquittal of a family of property developers, and a large property development company, facing allegations of fraud arising from a multi-million pound joint venture dispute, against the background of complex civil litigation.
 The charges were dismissed following a successful application to set aside summonses issued ex parte, on the basis of improper motive and breaches of the ‘duty of candour’.
 Following contested applications, disclosure was obtained of highly damaging communications between the prosecutor and his criminal/civil lawyers.
+A judicial review challenge to this decision was successfully resisted on appeal (R (Morjaria) v Westminster Magistrates’ Court [2024] 1 Cr App R 19).

 Notable Cases